Limitations and restrictions of Assurance

 Step 4 |

 In the Application Visibility area, check the Enable by default on wired access devices check box to enable Application Telemetry and Controller-Based Application Recognition (CBAR) by default upon the network device site assignment.
-Do one of the following:
+Do one of these tasks:

 |